-Reign Preview - Ontario at Tucson
+REIGN Preview - Ontario at Tucson

 Mar.
 4, 2026: Ontario (4) vs. Tucson (1)

-BETWEEN TWO PIPES: For Ontario, Erik Portillo suffered his fourth straight loss Wednesday making 28 saves on 30 shots.
+BETWEEN TWO PIPES: For Ontario, Pheonix Copley picked up his third straight win last night where he has made 73 saves on 77 shots.
+He is 6-0-1 in his last seven games with a 1.97 goals against average and .920 save percentage and 8-1-1 in his last 10 with a 2.28 GAA and .905 SV%.
+Erik Portillo suffered his fourth straight loss Wednesday making 28 saves on 30 shots.
 Prior to losing four straight, which include two beyond regulation, he had won four in a row.
-Pheonix Copley picked up his second straight win on Saturday making 26 saves on 27 shots and has allowed just one goal in each of his last two appearances stopping 48 of 50 shots.
-He is 5-0-1 in his last six games with a 1.96 goals against average and .920 save percentage and 7-1-1 in his last nine with a 2.31 GAA and .903 SV%.
-For Tucson, Matthew Villalta made 20 saves on 21 shots Monday for his second straight win after losing four straight decisions.
-Jaxson Stauber has also won back-to-back games after making 17 saves on 20 shots Saturday as he is 4-1-1 in his last six starts.
+For Tucson, Jaxson Stauber had won back-to-back starts prior to last night's defeat as he is 4-2-1 in his last seven starts.
+Matthew Villalta made 20 saves on 21 shots Monday for his second straight win after losing four straight decisions.
 Michael Hrabal was signed to a PTO on Thursday after playing the last three seasons at UMass-Amherst.
 He was drafted by the Arizona Coyotes in 2023, second round, 38th overall.

 TEAM LEADERS: